 - Decommission of legacy services (where applicable)

 During off-boarding we will ensure all agreed deliverables have been met and accepted by the client, ensure that skills have been transferred (where appropriate) and that any client data obtained through the course of the engagement has been removed from our systems in strict accordance with the data deletion policy relevant to the information classification level.

-As a result of our extensive government and public sector engagements, we recognise the value of building in-house capability and ensuring your Civil Servants and staff can operate, manage, maintain and improve the technology, services and platforms we have delivered after our engagement is over.
+As a result of our extensive government and public sector engagements, we recognise the value of building in-house capability and ensuring your own staff can operate, manage, maintain and improve the technology, services and platforms we have delivered after our engagement is over.